-What is a teenage mental health assessment?
+What is a mental health assessment?

-‘Assessment’ is just another word for an appointment, consultation or interview – or series of appointments – with a health professional like a GP, psychologist or counsellor.
-These appointments are designed to find out what your child’s mental health issues are.
+A mental health assessment is an appointment or consultation – or a series of appointments – with a health professional like a GP, counsellor, psychologist or psychiatrist.

-What happens in a teenage mental health assessment?
+What happens in a mental health assessment?

 How long mental health assessment takes

 A mental health assessment usually takes longer than other health appointments.
 It might take more than one appointment, so that the professional can really understand your child’s issues.

 Depending on your child’s age, the professional will usually want to speak with your child alone, for all or part of the mental health assessment.

 Being alone with the professional can help your child talk openly about their worries.
 If you’re there, your child might feel embarrassed about speaking openly, or they might not want to talk about sensitive or private issues.